BurlingtonCodeAcademy/webdev-prework/making_decisions_with_conditionals.md

 A: Yes
 ```

 Instead of getting back a string of text containing the characters "Yes" JavaScript returns the value `true` back to you.
-This is for a number of reasons, but one of them is because it's easier to use the values of `true` or `false` to choose which action to take after the comparison is made.
+This is for a number of reasons, but one of them is because it's easier to use the values of `true` or `false` to choose which action to take after the comparison is made. `true` and `false` are known as `booleans`.
+Booleans are reserved key words in JavaScript, and are a different data type than strings!
+All comparisons will evaluate as a boolean (`true` or `false`).

 ## Comparison Operators